pflarue/ardop/docs/Host Interface Commands.md

 #### FECSEND

 If there is data in the `BUFFER`, ardopcf will await for a clear channel and then transmit the selected `FECMODE` frame `FECREPEATS` amount of times.
 If there is no data in the buffer, it will wait for data to be loaded.
 You cannot query this to see if `FECSEND` is true or not.
+If sending many FEC frames, setting this to `FALSE` will stop transmission.

 - Mode: FEC
 - Arguments: `TRUE` or `FALSE`